yogananda-muthaiah/yogananda-muthaiah/README.md

 ## A great customer solution is the goal
 I don’t believe in having “turfs” or “areas of influence.”
 Empire building is a sure-fire recipe for mediocrity at best and failure at worst.

+## Have fun solving problems
+No matter what project I work on, I will find what is fun about it.
+That doesn’t mean that I will squeeze entertainment out of a boring project.
+Instead, I focus on what is a puzzle to solve about it.
+Every problem is, in fact, a hidden opportunity, and the process to find that opportunity is fun.